 The Foundation is the largest funder of the hospital and the wider Child and Adolescent Health Service after the government.
 The role you play as donors in improving the health outcomes for sick children across the State is immense, he said.

-“In 18 months, be giving has raised over $800,000 for equipment and projects in the hospital.
+“be giving has raised over $2 million for equipment and projects in the hospital.
 The be giving members are also volunteering around the hospital, helping patients and families in a number of ways.
 Most of us are mums who have accessed the hospital ourselves, so we know how important it is to have state-of-the-art equipment and world class expertise when treating the kids of WA,” Melissa declared.

 After watching a video outlining some of the extraordinary initiatives their support has made possible, donors enjoyed canapes while having the opportunity to speak with the very clinicians they fund.
 A showcase of Foundation funded projects was available for exploration.